[Intro to brain-like-AGI safety] 5. The “long-term predictor”, and TD learning

 For another thing, consider the fact that all the actions I’m talking about in this post are involuntary: you cannot salivate on command, or dilate your pupils on command, etc., at least not in quite the same way that you can wiggle your thumb on command.

-(More on voluntary actions in the next post—they’re in a whole different part of the telencephalon.)
+(More on voluntary actions in the next post, when I talk more about the cortex.)

 I’m glossing over a bunch of complications here, but the involuntary nature of these things seems pleasingly consistent with the idea that they are being trained by their own dedicated supervisory signals, straight from the brainstem.
 They’re slaves to a different master, so to speak.
-We can kinda trick them into behaving in certain ways, but our control is limited and indirect.
+We can kinda trick them into behaving in certain ways, but our control is limited and indirect (see Section 6.3.3 of the next post).

 5.5.3 It’s evolutionary plausible